Chinchillas can suffer a number of health issues.

 It’s also always important to clean your chinchilla’s cage routinely and to always keep an eye on your chinchilla in general, so that you can spot any issues that may arise and seek additional help as quickly as possible.

-Overall, ringworm is undoubtedly something you may come across as a chinchilla owner, but with proper treatment and a few cleaning tasks, it’s entirely possible to remedy the situation without much worry.
+Overall, ringworm is undoubtedly a disease you may come across as a chinchilla owner, but with proper treatment and a few cleaning tasks, it’s entirely possible to remedy the situation without much worry.

 I wish you the best of luck and hope for a speedy recovery for your chinchilla.